HireDale/daleydose/window-scan.md

 ## **NOTES**
 ---
-- The scanning process takes 20 seconds to complete.
+- The scanning process takes up to 20 seconds to complete.
+The process depends on your camera quality and internet connection strength.
 - You cannot edit medications or notes on a scanned prescription.
-- The application displays the **Scan** button on the desktop version only when your computer has a confirmed connected webcam.
+- The application displays the **Scan Physical Copy** button on the desktop version only when your computer has a confirmed connected webcam.
-- The application always displays the **Scan** button on the mobile app.
+- The application always displays the **Scan Physical Copy** button on the mobile app.

 ## **INTERFACE DETAILS**
 ---